Money and Marriage Statistics – 20 Interesting Facts

 (Source: Ramsey Solutions)

-This statistic is quite alarming, but it’s not surprising when you consider the current state of the economy.
-More and more people are finding themselves in debt, whether it’s from credit cards, student loans, or medical bills.
+This statistic is alarming yet unsurprising given the current economic climate.
+More people find themselves in debt from credit cards, student loans, or medical bills.

 16. 9% of all Americans have no personal savings at all – while about a third of all couples saying they don’t know how much they have saved